 Some Important Facts for Caregivers

-- Nutrition drinks and supplements can interact with medications the same way prescription drugs do.
-Always check with the doctor if you intend to give nutrition drinks to
+Nutrition drinks and supplements can interact with medications the same way prescription drugs do.
+Always check with the doctor if you intend to give nutrition drinks to your elder.

 The bottom line is that nutrition drinks are a not a magic fix for lack of eating or under-nutrition.
 With a bit of effort, nutritional and tasty shakes can be made in the blender.